cite-architecture/CitableBase.jl/docs/src/urns.md

 urnsimilar(distanthorizons, wrong)
 ```

-But *Can We Be Wrong?* is in ISBN group 1.
+But they are coded for different ISBN areas.

 ```@example urns
 wrong = Isbn10Urn("urn:isbn10:1108922036")